varunjm/Bug-life-time-estimator/BOT.md

   [S1] Observe the label of issue (- is Bug)
   [S2] Observe the status of issue is (- is not Created) 4 Alternative Flows
-  [E1] A new bug is mentioned in the comments; bot posts a follow-up comment [E2] The bug parameters have been changed; bot posts a follow-up comment
+  [E1] A new bug is mentioned in the comments; bot ignores it as new issue needs to be created for new bug [E2] The bug parameters have been changed; bot posts a follow-up comment

-Use Case 3:
+Use Case 3: (Bug issue creation with all data)
 1 Preconditions
    An issue, which is a bug, is created
 2 Main Flow